 Salt & Straw

 Salt & Straw, opened in October 2018 and we were among the first people in line because … well … ice cream.
 We all scream for ice cream!
 And it’s not just basic ice cream, but organic and handmade ice cream.
 The flavors are creative, and you’ll want to try a whole bunch before making a final decision because maybe you’ve never tasted honey lavender, strawberry honey balsamic with black pepper, chocolate gooey brownie or freckled mint TCHO-colate chip (vegan and gluten-free) ice cream.
-You might think that the vegan flavors can’t possibly rival their dairy-rich counterparts, but you’d be wrong.
+You might think that vegan flavors can’t possibly rival their dairy-rich counterparts, but you’d be wrong.
 They’re delicious.
 We tried all of the vegan and gluten-free flavors, too, and loved them as much (and possibly more) than the other flavors we tried.

 There are multiple kiosks for purchasing gifts, treats, souvenirs, T-shirts, sunglasses and more.
 Is henna or face painting on your vacation bucket list?
 Well, hop right up and get some body art.
-One of the newest kiosks is Post 21.
-Near World of Disney, Post 21 is a new Black-owned kiosk by a mother-daughter team from Los Angeles.
-They sell merchandise from Black-owned businesses.
-You can find a unique collection of gifts, such as mugs, home décor, children’s items and graphic tees.

-Downtown Disney at Disneyland — Bars
+Downtown Disney Bars

 All of the table-service restaurants at Downtown Disney at Disneyland include a bar.
 If you're looking for more bar options — always a good thing — we have a post on the best bars and lounges at Disneyland.
+Are you looking for a location with screen to watch a sports game?
+Here's where to watch the game at Disneyland.

 Relax with a cocktail, sangria or a glass of wine at the new, beautifully lit outdoor bar at Naples Ristorante e Bar.
-They hace some exciting mocktails for the tadpoles in your crowd too.
+They have some exciting mocktails for the tadpoles in your crowd too.

 Splitsville serves up bowl drinks, cocktails and handcrafted spirits.
 You can also find wine, draft beers and bottled beers.